MobinTGR8/MobinTGR8/README.md

 - 🧔‍♂️ I love technology and use it to solve every `Problem`.
 - 🧑‍💻 I am a biginner competitive programmer at `Codeforces`, `Beecrowd`, `Hackerrank`, `Codechef`, `Atcoder`, `Leetcode`, `Google Contests`.
 - 🖱️ i have leanred `C` and currently Learning `Java`, `C++`, `Python`.
-- 🧑‍🎓 I’m currently learning `Computer Science` and `Software Engineering`.
+- 🧑‍🎓 I’m currently studying `Computer Science` and `Software Engineering`.
 - 🤓 Always `learning new things`.
 - 🤔 I’m currently open for a new `job opportunity`, this is [MY RESUME](#).
 - 💥 You can visit [MY WEBSITE](#).